MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 wget -uri https://aka.ms/tp5/New-ContainerHost -OutFile c:\New-ContainerHost.ps1

-# Run configuration script.
-# Using the -hyperv parameter prepares the container host for Hyper-V containers.
-# This can be removed if Hyper-V containers will not be used.
+# Run the configuration script – remove the Hyper-V parameter if Hyper-V containers will not be deployed.

 powershell.exe -NoProfile -ExecutionPolicy Bypass c:\New-ContainerHost.ps1 -VMName MyContainerHost -WindowsImage ServerDatacenterCore –Hyperv
 ```
 The script downloads and configures the Windows Container components.
 This process may take quite some time due to the large download.
 When finished, a new Virtual Machine is configured and ready with the Windows container role.